conan-io/conan-io.github.io/_posts/2019-07-16-Integrate-build-system-in-Conan.markdown

 {% endhighlight %}

-The information for the build system is passed through the loading the of the ``waf_conan_toolchain.py`` file that was created by the build-helper.
+The information for the build system is passed through the loading of the ``waf_conan_toolchain.py`` file that was created by the build-helper.

 #### Consuming the library